carzborn/battle-ships-backend/README.md

-## The Backend-part for our React assignment
+## The Backend-part for our React/socket.io assignment